-As of January 2021, the OHA allows an administrative add-on fee for interpreter services at fee-for-service (FFS) healthcare visits (including telehealth visits).
+The OHA allows an administrative add-on fee for interpreter services at fee-for-service (FFS) healthcare visits (including telehealth visits).
 PacificSource Community Solutions will continue to allow the add-on fee for interpreter services without an end date.
 For full billing guidance, please visit Oregon.gov (search "Interpreter Services Fee").

-Claims prior to January 2021 must be billed to the CCO with the certified interpreter staff who rendered the service (not the provider).
+Claims must be billed to the CCO with the certified interpreter staff who rendered the service (not the provider).
 Providers are not separately reimbursable for interpreter services.